Introducing the Builtin Class and Pattern-based Parameter Specification

 return String(f"Hello, {person.value}!")

-The parameter person has type Mathics3 String.
-Therefore, to use that for use in Python, we need to convert it to a Python value.
+To use the Mathics3 object for use in Python as a str, we need to convert it to a Python value.
 This is done with person.value.
-And the the return value also needs to be a Mathics3 String so we need to convert the Python string in Python back to a Mathics3 String.
+And the the return value also needs to be a Mathics3 String so we need to convert the Python string in Python back to a Mathics3 String:

 Previously, since we weren’t modifying the Mathics3 String, no conversions to Python and from Python were needed.